Glossary of Retirement

 HM Revenue and Customs (HMRC)

-A government department that handles the tax approval of pension schemes and taxation of contributions and benefits.
+The government department responsible for tax approval of pension schemes and the taxation of contributions and benefits.

 I